awsdocs/aws-iot-docs/developerguide/thing-groups.md

 }
 ```

-## Add a Thing to a Thing Group<a name="add-thing-to-group"></a>
+## Add a Thing to a Static Thing Group<a name="add-thing-to-group"></a>

-You can use the AddThingToThingGroup command to add a thing to a group:
+You can use the AddThingToThingGroup command to add a thing to a static thing group:

 ```
 $ aws iot add-thing-to-thing-group --thing-name MyLightBulb --thing-group-name RedLights